joeychrys/streamlit-chatGPT/README.md

 ![alt text](https://github.com/joeychrys/streamlit-chatGPT/blob/master/application_image.jpg?raw=true)
 ## Overview

-This is a sample Streamlit application that demonstrates how to use Streamlit as a UI with openAI Chat API.
+This is a sample Streamlit application that demonstrates how to use Streamlit as a UI with OpenAI's Chat API.

 ## Installation